michaelfig/cacao/README.md

-# Cacao - CORS Access-Control-Allow-Origin
+# Cacao Proxy - CORS Access-Control-Allow-Origin Proxy

 Cacao is a Cross-Origin (CORS) proxy.
 It allows Javascript running in a web browser to access a remote HTTP resource without cross-origin restrictions.
-It has several different implementations, and works by adding the `Access-Control-Allow-Origin: *` header to an HTTP response.
+It runs on several different platforms, and essentially works by adding a `Access-Control-Allow-Origin: *` header to an HTTP response.

 ## IP Camera Streaming